eBay/cors-filter/README.md

 ## CORS Filter

-CORS (Cross Origin Resource Sharing) is a mechanism supported by W3C to enable cross domain requests.
-CORS requires support from both server and browser, to work.
-This is a Java servlet filter implementation of server-side CORS for web containers such as Apache Tomcat.
+[CORS](http://www.w3.org/TR/cors/) (Cross Origin Resource Sharing) is a mechanism to enable cross domain requests.
+W3C defines the standards that enable this mechanism.
+CORS requires support from both the server and the browser in order to work.
+This is a Java servlet filter implementation of server-side CORS for Java web containers such as Apache Tomcat.
+Salient features:

+* Easy to integrate and use - enable CORS capability with a few lines in your web.xml!
+* Fixes known vulnerabilities in the CORS spec.

+### Background on CORS
-A cross origin request, is an HTTP request for a resource that serves from a different origin than the origin of the application that is requesting the resource.
+A cross origin request, is a HTTP request for a resource that is served from a different origin than the origin of the application that is requesting the resource.
 For example, a request originating from a page served from http://www.ebay.com, to a resource on http://www.google.com.

-[Same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy) in browsers prevents XMLHttpRequest to make a request to a resource, on a origin that's different from the source origin.
+[Same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy) in browsers prevents XMLHttpRequest to make a request to a resource, on an origin that's different from the source origin.

 By enabling CORS support on server side, a resource can support cross-origin requests in a way that's supported by W3C standards.
 For more details, please refer: [W3C CORS](http://www.w3.org/TR/cors/)

 ### Quick Start
 Include cors-filter-x.x.x.jar in your web-application's classpath.
-And, add filter configuration to your web.xml.
+Then, add the filter configuration to your web.xml.
 Example:
 ```xml
   <filter>
     <filter-name>CORS Filter</filter-name>